rin-frey/rin-frey/README.md

-Former preschool teacher transitioning into education policy based quantitive analytics.
+*Former preschool teacher transitioning into education policy based quantitative analytics.*

+Currently pursuing an M.A. in Education Policy  / Quantative Analytics at Teachers College, Columbia University

 I'm passionate about leveraging data analytics and policy research to create more equitable educational pathways.
-My background bridges early childhood education and quantitative analysis, focusing on how evidence-based practices can strengthen educational transitions and outcomes.
+My background bridges early childhood education and tradtional quantitative analysis, focusing on how evidence-based practices can strengthen educational transitions, social outcomes, and the bridge between qualitative and quantitative.

-Currently pursuing an M.A. in Education Policy at Columbia University -- I combine practical classroom experience with advanced research methods to explore how data visualization and accessible analysis can inform policy decisions.
-My work focuses on breaking down barriers in educational systems, particularly at critical transition points, while ensuring research and data remain accessible to all stakeholders.

 find me @ https://www.linkedin.com/in/rin-frey-248934239/